Kraljevica

-Kraljevica (known as Porto Re in Italian and literally translated as "King's cove" in English) is a town in the Kvarner region of Croatia, located between Rijeka and Crikvenica, approximately thirty kilometers from Opatija and near the entrance to the bridge to the island of Krk.
-The population of the settlement of Kraljevica itself is 2,857 with a total of 4,618 in the area of the Town of Kraljevica, which is part of Primorje-Gorski Kotar County, and includes Šmrika.
+Kraljevica (known as Porto Re in Italian and literally translated as "King's cove" in English) is a town in the Kvarner region of western Croatia, located between Rijeka and Crikvenica, approximately thirty kilometers from Opatija and near the entrance to the bridge to the island of Krk.
+It is part of Primorje-Gorski Kotar County.

 The town is known for its shipyard which has built a number of ships for the Croatian navy.

 History

 Kraljevica is a town that was written about as early as the 13th century.
 Today, in addition to having the oldest shipyard on the Adriatic, Kraljevica's skyline is dominated by two medieval castles and a church of the Croatian nobles Zrinski and Frankopan.
 Kraljevica's shipyard employed Josip Broz Tito, the former leader of Yugoslavia, during the first half of the 20th century in his early years of organizing for the Communist Party.
-After he became marshal of Yugoslavia following World War II the shipyard took his name, until democratic changes in the 1990s.
+After he became marshal of Yugoslavia following World War II, the shipyard took his name, until democratic changes in the 1990s.
 Kraljevica was the site of an Italian-run concentration camp during WW II.

+In March 1873, the Primorska štediona savings bank opened in Kraljevica.
+It competed with the savings bank in Bakar (established 1876), but had to file bankruptcy in 1878.

 Today Kraljevica is also a popular tourist destination on the Adriatic coast.
 The Krk Bridge is located nearby, in the southeast part of the city.